Stay One Step Ahead in the Game: Ways to Recognize a Tree in Need of Cutting Down

-Tree removal is a complex and potentially dangerous task.
-If a tree has died, diseased, or at risk of falling, it may have to be removed in order to avoid damage to property and guarantee safety.
-How do you know if a tree needs to be removed?
-We’ll walk you through the signs to look out to and assist you determine whether it’s time to call the professionals.
+Tree removal is a difficult and potentially dangerous task.
+If a tree is dying, diseased, or in danger of falling, it could require removal to prevent damage to the property and to ensure safety.
+But how do you tell when a tree must be cut down?
+This article will take you through the signs to watch out at and guide you figure out the right time to call the professionals.

-One of the obvious signs that a tree needs to be removed is if it’s dead or dying.
-Dead trees are without leaves and could have a lifeless appearance.
-If a tree has no leaves or any signs of new growth, it is likely dead.
-The bark of dead trees might be dry, cracked or peeling.
+One of the most evident signs that a tree must be taken down is when it is dead or dying.
+Dead trees do not have leaves and can appear lifeless.
+If a tree doesn’t have leaves or signs of new growth, it’s likely dead.
+The bark of dead trees may be dry, cracked, or peeling.

 Trees with diseases

-Trees with diseases may pose a threat to other plants and trees in the surrounding area.
-The most common signs of disease in trees include the appearance of yellowing leaves, wilted branches, and the growth of mushrooms at the bottom or the trunk.
-If you suspect your tree might be suffering from disease it is important to have it examined by a professional arborist.
+Diseased trees may pose a threat to other plants and trees within the vicinity.
+The signs of disease that are common for trees include yellowing leaves, wilted branches, and the growth of mushrooms at the root and the top.
+If you suspect your tree may be diseased, it’s important to have it inspected by a professional arborist.

 Leaning Trees